jajvirta/jajvirta/learning-text-editors.md

 ![Alt text](http://mrozekma.com/editor-learning-curve.png "Vim learning curve")

 There's some truth to the graph, but it misses some important points.
 First, you can manage your way around Vim in just few basic lessons.
 Second, you never quite learn Vim completely.
-The shape of the learning curve is different for other editors, but I think you should pick one that does not ceil up XXX too soon.
+The shape of the learning curve is different for other editors, but I think you should pick one that continues to offer more ways to learn it and to make it more efficient for your needs.

 The fun of my Vim learning journey is just the fact that I know that I can always learn more Vim.
 When you look at it as an opportunity, not as a constant state of failure, it becomes empowering.
-Whenever I get the urge to learn something new about my editor of choice, I know there's some aspect of it that I can master better.
+Whenever I get the urge to learn something new about my editor of choice, I know there's some aspect of it that I can master better or there's some corner that I tweak to be a little better.

+Just recently I tweaked the setting to show trailing whitespace to more convenient Unicode characters (as shown by Damian Conway in his XXX talk):

+    exec "set listchars=tab:\uBB\uBB,nbsp:~,trail:\uB7"
+    set list

+It's not a big deal, but it made me a little happier.

+Learning a new editor is also fun and exciting, because you are allowed to be a newbie again.
+No one, not even you ourself, is expecting you to be an expert at the new skill immediately and this frees you to concentrate on learning and not on appearing competent.
+Obviously you shouldn't learn at the cost of whatever you're really doing, but eventually you will become more efficient and the initial hurdle will have paid off.

+## Build a habit of automating stuff